Norwegian Sailing Pram from Model Shipways Building Log

 Very nice.
 What's your next project

-It will probably be the model expo Midwest Main Peapod lobster boat, which is on sail at half price on Amazon.
+It will probably be the model expo Midwest Main Peapod lobster boat, which is on sale at half price on Amazon.
 One of my sons also got me a Model expo 18th century long boat for a birthday gift which looks quite a bit more complex.
 Whatever it is I will do a build log on it.

 Last edited: